Covid-19Information for the North's screen sector

 Much of our support for filmmakers has moved to online platforms.
-Our annual Script Lab writers' development programme is taking place remotely - you can read more about the selected writers in our 2020 participants article.
-We're also organising a regular schedule of online events for filmmakers, including short film showcases, in conversation events with top industry talent and networking sessions for Northern creatives.
+Our annual Creative Producers School talent development programme is taking place remotely - applications are now closed and we will announce our 2020 cohort shortly.
+We are also organising a regular schedule of online events for filmmakers, including short film showcases, discussions with top industry talent and networking sessions for Northern creatives.
 See our events calendar for details of upcoming sessions.

 Ongoing funded projects

 Projects already funded by the Hub will be affected by Covid-19.
 We have reached out to the lead contacts for all ongoing projects to discuss their needs as plans change.
 We will be as flexible as possible in supporting our partners through their contingency measures.

 The Hub remains committed to helping exhibitors and filmmakers across the region, and our team is still here to answer your queries.
 We are now working remotely and ask that our partners reach out to their usual contact via email in the first instance.
 For general enquiries, exhibitors should contact firstname.lastname@example.org and filmmakers should contact email@example.com.

 Cinemas - reopening guidelines

 Cinemas in England can open from 4 July and the UK Cinema Association has published a set of guidelines, Cinemas – keeping workers and customers safe during Covid-19, to help exhibitors through this process.
 These guidelines establish an industry-wide baseline for the risk mitigations venues should put in place for staff and customers.
 As these guidelines are likely to change over time, exhibitors should check for updated versions periodically.